As of 2009, nearly 24 million people are suffering from drug or alcohol abuse. Among this group, only two million are

 Detox is the act of removing yourself from a drug for a planned period.
 Typically, this is from 24-48 hours, but it can vary depending on the factors.

 This fact brings us to our focus on this article.
 What are the effects of drug and alcohol detox on the body and mind?
 The short answer is addiction cravings, pain, and negative thoughts.
 We will go into the details of this article.
+Click here to find a detox location near you.

 The Detox Process